Saiyam0808/Cricket-Data-Analytics/README.md

 ---

-The Cricket Data Analytics🏏 project is made on T-20 Cricket World Cup Data.
-I have used **Power BI** for making the Dashboard.
-We can easily analyse the data of the matches played in the world cup.
-We can also choose our best playing 11 from the pool of players playing the world cup.

-> To interact with the dashboard you can download the pbix file from the repository and open it in Power BI Desktop locally.
+Cricket Data Analytics 🏏 is a project based on data from the T20 Cricket World Cup.
+The dashboard is created using Power BI, allowing for easy and interactive analysis of match data.
+Users can explore various insights from the tournament and even select their ideal playing XI from the pool of participating players.

 ---